RubixML/ML/README.md

 ```php
 public save(string $path) : bool
 ```
-Where path is the location of the directory where you want the model saved. `Save()` will return true if the model was successfully persisted and false if it failed.
+Where path is the location of the directory where you want the model saved. `save()` will return true if the model was successfully persisted and false if it failed.

 ```php
 public static restore(string $path) : self